 - A STUDENT MUST SUCCESSFULLY REPEAT A LIBERAL ARTS COURSE IN WHICH A MINIMUM GRADE OF "C" (2.0) was not achieved.
-A second grade achieve below a "C" (2.0) in a liberal arts course will result in academic dismissal. - A STUDENT MUST SUCCESSFULLY REPEAT A SCIENCE COURSE IN WHICH A MINIMUM GRADE OF "C" (2.0).
+A second grade achieve below a "C" (2.0) in a liberal arts course will result in academic dismissal. - A STUDENT MUST SUCCESSFULLY REPEAT A SCIENCE COURSE IN WHICH A MINIMUM GRADE OF "C" (2.0) was not achieved.
 A second grade achieved below a "C" (2.0) in a science course will result in academic dismissal.

-IN SUMMARY: Students may not receive less than a "C" grade in more than one clinical nursing course or liberal arts or a science course while matriculated in the nursing program.
+IN SUMMARY: Students may not receive less than a "C" grade in more than one clinical nursing course, liberal arts course, or a science course while matriculated in the nursing program.